freya022/BotCommands-Wiki/docs/using-components/The-Components-API.md

 # The Components API
-The `Components` class is the only class you need to directly use when using components (buttons / selection menus), it provides a builder for every component in order to not introduce boilerplate such as `Button.primary(getId(...), "Test button");`, it would instead be `Components.primaryButton(...).build("Test button");`
+The `Components` class is the only class you need to directly use when using components (buttons / selection menus), it provides a builder for every component in order to not introduce boilerplate such as `#!java Button.primary(getId(...), "Test button");`, it would instead be `#!java Components.primaryButton(...).build("Test button");`

 ## Prerequisites
 You will need to set a `ComponentManager` in `CommandsBuilder#setComponentManager`, I strongly recommend that you use the `DefaultComponentManager`, unless you want to reimplement the interface.